Please contact email@example.com for pricing.

 Perseus (Two Ambrotypes and One Tintype)

 The human body is beautiful… It is hard and soft, it has elegant lines, and it has the ability to convey emotion without words.
-I strive to capture those emotions — strength, vulnerability, loneliness — through my male subjects.
+I strive to capture those emotions — strength, vulnerability, loneliness — through my subjects.
 Everywhere, I fell our society's anxiety about our bodies, a shame with a stranglehold upon us since the beginning of time.
 From the parable of Adam hiding his nakedness with the nature around him, to you and me doing the same with fabric.
 What is our relationship with those things that hide our mortification?
 Is that relationship affording us freedom, or subtly programing a deeper discomfort?
 What makes it so ingrained in the human experience?
 In this series I use a clean and classic style to lay bare "ideal" people experiencing emotions about their bodies just as each of us does.
 I wanted images that viewers can experience without feeling shocked or assaulted…to draw them in and start a conversation with them…first about their feelings on someone else's nakedness and then about their own relationship to their own.